-The effervescent Ruth King from Starting Over Dog Rescue, who just turned 70 this year, put me in contact with Evania and her gorgeous rescue dog, Hope.
+The effervescent Ruth King from Starting Over Dog Rescue put me in contact with Evania and her gorgeous rescue dog, Hope.
 It’s an honour to meet Evania and Hope, and to share their happy-ending stories.

 Hope didn’t have a great start in life, but she was given a new life when she was rescued by Starting Over and put under Evania’s care who had since adopted her.
 She’s is now healthy, happy, safe and most importantly loved.